 Not exactly the most exciting of ways to end a pay-per-view.
 The match started off as a back and forth bout, but quickly turned into nothing more than The Warrior and Hogan can take on anything as, after The Warlord and Tito were eliminated within the first two minutes, the rest of the match was the two biggest stars of the year dominating the remaining four members of the opposing team.

 While I’m sure it was nice for guys like The Warlord, Paul Roma and Hercules to walk around saying they were in a WWF pay-per-view main event, the match left a lot on the table.
 It was the expected finish of the early 90’s.

 While the finish of the show may not have been that memorable, the show as a whole was.
 To get yourself in the Survivor Series spirit, I recommend giving it a look.

 WHAT DID YOU THINK OF THE SHOW?
 WHAT HAS BEEN YOUR FAVORITE SURVIVOR SERIES MOMENT?
 WHAT ARE YOU EXPECTING FOR THIS YEAR’S INSTALLMENT?
-FOLLOW US ON TWITTER @FROM_THETOPROPE AND LIKE OUR NEW FACEBOOK PAGE AND TELL US WHAT YOU THINK!
+LIKE OUR PAGE ON FACEBOOK AND FOLLOW US ON TWITTER @FROM_THETOPROPE AND TELL US WHAT YOU THINK!